niiniyare/ars/awosrs3.md

 </tr>
 <tr class="odd">
 <td>G9</td>
-<td>Administrator wants to restrict non-administrative usersô access to the system</td>
+<td>Administrator wants to restrict non-administrative users' access to the system</td>
 </tr>
 </tbody>
 </table>

-## 3.2 Requirements Modelling
+### 3.2 Requirements Modelling

-### 3.2.1 Scope
+#### 3.2.1 Scope

 Scope for our diagrams is focused on the implementation of Use Case ID 15, to customer booking a flight.

-### 3.2.2 Booking a Flight
+#### 3.2.2 Booking a Flight

 <img src="media/image6.jpg" style="width:6.5in;height:4.21875in" />

 ###  Figure 6.
 Booking a flight

 **Description:** Customer class contains information about customers, such as their full names, locations, card details and genders.
 Operations performed by customers via interactions with administrator, bank, flight and flight tickets are contained in the respective part of the Customer class.
 Administrator class, on the other hand contains the data about the administrator (name and account details) and the operations he/she performs on the system.
 It relates to customer on approving or rejecting the cancellation requests made by the customer.
-Flight class is another key class in our diagram and contains information about flight such as destination and origin city, flight date, time and duration, number of seats and flightôs availability.
+Flight class is another key class in our diagram and contains information about flight such as destination and origin city, flight date, time and duration, number of seats and flight's availability.
 Ticket class is also essential for our diagram and contains the full name of the customer that it belongs to.
 It has its own unique ID, price and type, which expands to Standard, Premium or VIP class tickets.
 The last class in the diagram belongs to Bank and as operations its payment processing and receipt generating functions are specified.

-#### 3.2.3 State Models
+##### 3.2.3 State Models

 **Description:** As visible in class diagram, administrator can add or remove flights to the system.
 In state diagrams these functionalities displayed as finite states.
 In first diagram, administrator gets information about a new flight, adds the flight to the system and it is visible to the rest of the users of the system.
 Second one displays administrator being informed of cancelled flight, removing it and checking whether it is still available on the system.
 In third diagram, booking flight and making payment functionalities of customer are explained.
 Here, customer books a flight, he/she is asked to proceed with payment, and the process is finished if customer has enough fund to make payment.
 In the last diagram bank handles the payment made by the customer.
 Bank receives information about the payment, processes the payment and generates the receipt.